-As per COTA and the USFS, Tiddlywinks is a two-way mountain biking trail, but be careful and aware when climbing.
-Make sure to look ahead for riders coming downhill — especially in the newly re-worked middle “flow” section where descending riders will likely be going very fast and lines of sight are somewhat limited.
+As per the USFS, Tiddlywinks is a two-way mountain biking trail — but we recommend climbing NF-4613 road or Funner instead (see map).
+If you choose to climb, use caution and always look ahead for riders coming downhill — especially in the middle “flow” section where descending riders will be going very fast and lines of sight are limited.

 Tiddlywinks starts out at Wanoga Snow Park and is a little more flow-oriented than Funner, with less rock and more berms and jumps along the middle section.
 The top section of Tiddly is more XC style trail and rides out through some open, rolling terrain with some rock gardens, and then intersects Kiwa Butte trail.